MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

     * _speed_ a speed value (reserved)

 * _items\_sort_ this controls sorting of items in groups, the default is "yes", any other value will disable sorting, the sorting preserves structure.
 Note: the preset root groups are currently not sortable.
 * _regions_ comma separated list of countries this preset group or item is applicable for.
+Note that from JOSM 18918 on the only difference is that we support the region related tags on combo, multiselect (and not just the values), and the formatting tags.
 * _exclude_regions_ if true, invert the meaning of regions.
+See above for details.
 * _autoapply_ if true (default), allow auto-applying of the item.
 * _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match.
 * _value_count_key_ reference to a tag that will hold the number of values this multiselect should contain.
 Example for the destination:lanes tag this would be value_count_key="lanes".